-Our webinar series has been specifically designed to address three of the most strongly identified causes of low resilience: prolonged stress, poor sleep, and repetitive, unhelpful thoughts and emotions.
+Our webinars have been specifically designed to address three of the most strongly identified causes of low resilience: prolonged stress, poor sleep, and repetitive or unhelpful thoughts and emotions.
 The sessions raise awareness of the relationship between resilience, health and performance, and include practice of simple resilience techniques that can be easily integrated into working and everyday life.

 Your options: resilience webinar topics

 Building Your Personal Resilience, our most popular webinar, combines the key components of webinars 2, 3 & 4 into a single self-management power pack.

 Delivered over 60-120 minutes, Managing Self Through Change supports participants to:

 - reduce prolonged and situational stress